anholt/libepoxy/README.md

 Building (CMake)
 -----------------

 CMake is now the recommended way to build epoxy.
+It supports building both shared and static libraries (by default only shared library is built).
+It also supports building and running tests, both for the static and the shared library.

-It should be as simple as:
+Building with CMake should be as simple as:

     cd <my-build_dir>
     cmake <my-source-dir>